uploadcare/ngx-uploadcare-widget/README.md

 ## Localization

-It’s possible that your locale is not available in the widget yet.
+It is possible that your locale is not available in the widget yet.
 If that’s the case, contributing your locale might be a good idea.
-This can be done by forking the [main repository][widget] and adding a localization file
+This can be done by forking the [main repository][widget] and adding a localization file [here][widget-locales].
-[here][widget-locales].

-Until that you can use [`UPLOADCARE_LOCALE_TRANSLATIONS`][docs-widget-locales] property to use your locale immediately.
+The quick way of implementing your locale would be overriding any of the existing ones via the [`UPLOADCARE_LOCALE_TRANSLATIONS`][docs-widget-locales] property.

 [widget]: https://github.com/uploadcare/uploadcare-widget
 [uploadcare]: https://uploadcare.com/?utm_source=github&utm_campaign=ngx-uploadcare-widget